 There’s nothing quite like playing in the airsoft fields in the United States (because that’s where I live) to pump up my adrenalin and make me feel alive.

-That’s really important in this pandemic age, when I’ve spent too many days already cooped at home.
+That’s really important in this modern age, when I’ve spent too many days already cooped in an office.
 I’m getting cabin fever, and the thought of airsoft battles sure can revive my spirits.

-Even before the pandemic, airsoft has always been fun, and playing FPG battlefield games on a computer screen simply pales in comparison.
+Airsoft has always been fun, and it’s obviously a lot more engaging than computer games.
+Playing FPG battlefield games on a computer screen simply pales in comparison.

 It’s also even better than the real thing, since actually shooting people with real bullets (and getting shot at in turn) doesn’t really appeal to me.